Protecting Water Quality

 Stormwater runoff is the rain or melting snow that runs off across a yard or street and flows into a nearby stormwater drain, which leads directly to the nearest stream and lake.
 The runoff is not treated before it enters the natural system.
 Thus, it is our responsibility to keep our watershed clean.
 Preventing pollution before it enters the water system keeps wildlife healthier, reduces the need for more aggressive water treatment options downstream and keeps the streams and lakes in which we play more beautiful.

 Some ways you can prevent stormwater pollution

 - Drop off household chemicals to be disposed of properly at the Tri-County Household Chemical Roundup (see details below).

 - Join volunteers in picking up trash along Plum Creek at the Spring Up the Creek event, held every May (see details below).

 - Drop off unused or expired prescription drugs in the lobby of the Castle Rock Police Department, 100 Perry St., during regular business hours.

 - Dog waste can contaminate stormwater run-off, ending up in our water supply.
 Dog waste is not a fertilizer and contains harmful amounts of nitrogen, which may spread noxious weeds.
 In addition, it can spread worms and other parasites, as well as many different illnesses and diseases, including E. coli.
 Per Town Municipal Code, dog owners are required by law to clean-up their dogs’ waste, and can be fined for failing to do so.
-To report violators, please contact the Police Department at 303-663-6100 or report a concern online.
+To report violators on public property, please contact the Police Department at 303-663-6100 or report a concern online.
 To report violators on private property, please contact Tri-County Health at 303-220-9200.

 - Use fertilizers sparingly.
 If over-applied, rain carries away the excess nutrients the plants do not need and washes them to the nearest waterway, causing excess algae growth that uses up vital oxygen for fish.

 - Don’t wash lawn and yard clippings into the street and drains.
 The excess phosphorous and nitrogen are too much for the natural stream to handle and are harmful to wildlife.